mousepawmedia/devdocs/network/source/tools/cpp.rst

 Our build systems all use the ``cc`` and ``c++`` commands for compiling, so whatever you select for the compiler will be used.

+..
+WARNING:: If you use any drivers that require recompiling when you update
+    the kernel, you will need to switch back to GCC before running updates!
+    ``sudo update-alternatives --config cc`` and
+    ``sudo update-alternatives --config c++``.
+Just be sure to switch to Clang before you start working with your code again.

 Mac
 ----------------------------

-If you're on a Mac, you should install ``Command Line Tools for Xcode``, which has Clang onboard.
+We don't directly suppose macOS as a development environment.
+If you're using macOS, you should install ``Command Line Tools for Xcode``, which has Clang onboard.

 Optionally, if you want to install the GCC compilers, you can do so using